antndlcrx/antndlcrx.github.io/_posts/2024-23-05-materials.md

 ---
-title: Oxford LLMs 2023 Materials
+title: Oxford LLMs Materials
 author: maksim
 date: 2024-05-23
 categories: [Programme, Materials]
 tags: [programme, fundamentals, alignment, interpretability, peft, prompts, llama2]
 pin: true
+image:
+  path: /assets/img/logo/logo_llms.png
 ---

-Explore our comprehensive 2023 lecture and workshop series, featuring materials created by Elena Voita and Ilya Boytsov.
-Delve into the evolutionary journey of NLP, understand biases and interpretability in LLMs, and learn about alignment from lecture slides and in our upcoming(!) lecture videos.
-Our workshops cover essential topics such as setting up Google Colab, using Huggingface transformers, topic modeling with BERTopic, fine-tuning pretrained models, parameter-efficient fine-tuning, transformer interpretability, classic NLP with Spacy, prompts and instructions with Llama 2, and detoxifying summarization models with reinforcement learning.
+Explore our 2023 lecture and workshop series, featuring materials created by Elena Voita and Ilya Boytsov.
+Start with the evolutionary journey of NLP, understand biases and interpretability in LLMs, and learn about alignment from lecture slides and in our upcoming(!) lecture videos.
+Our workshops cover essential topics such as setting up Google Collab, using Huggingface transformers, topic modeling with BERTopic, fine-tuning pretrained models, parameter-efficient fine-tuning, transformer interpretability, classic NLP with Spacy, prompts and instructions with Llama 2, and detoxifying summarization models with reinforcement learning.
 Stay tuned for the release of the video recordings!

 # 2023 Lectures